 Or link to existing content

-This is the feature that allows you to create internal links.
-Start typing a word or keyword related to the post you want to hyperlink into the Search box.
-WordPress will automatically retrieve posts and pages containing those words …
+Begin typing a word or keyword phrase you want to link to in the Search field.
+WordPress will automatically search for related posts and pages containing these words.

-Select the title of the post or page you want to link to, and the URL of the selected item automatically gets added to the URL section …
+Click on the title of post or page you want to link to and the item’s URL will automatically be inserted into the destination URL field.

-If you want to open your link in a new browser window, tick the Open link in a new window/tab box and click the Add Link button …
+If you want your linked content to open in a new browser window, select the Open link in a new window/tab box and click the Add Link button.

 WordPress Automatically Detects Broken Links